How to Receive and Replay External Webhooks in Supabase Edge Functions with Hookdeck

 Create a Supabase Edge Function

 Before we explore webhook replay, let's set up a Supabase Edge Function to receive incoming webhook events.
-Supabase Edge Functions provide a powerful way to execute serverless functions at the edge, making them perfect for real-time event handling.
+Supabase Edge Functions are serverless TypeScript functions that run on Deno at the edge, distributed globally across Supabase's network.
+They're a natural fit for webhook endpoints thanks to fast cold starts and built-in support for the Web Crypto API for signature verification.

 This example assumes you have the Supabase CLI installed and are familiar with creating and deploying Supabase Edge Functions.